Info for Parents

 What is financial aid and how do we apply?

 Financial Aid is money from the federal and state government, the institution of higher education, and private resources that assist a family in meeting the cost of the student’s education.
 Financial aid is composed of scholarships, grants, work-study, and loans.
-Student must complete the Free Application for Federal Student Aid (FAFSA) in order to determine eligibility for need-based financial aid.
+The student must complete the Free Application for Federal Student Aid (FAFSA) in order to determine eligibility for need-based financial aid.

 How do I become eligible for financial aid?